William E. Jenner: McCarthyism

 In 1951, after President Truman dismissed General Douglas MacArthur for insubordination, Jenner gave a speech on the floor of the Senate in which he said: "I charge that this country today is in the hands of a secret inner coterie, which is directed by agents of the Soviet Government.
 Our only choice is to impeach President Truman and find out who is the secret invisible government."

 Jenner introduced legislation that sought to strip the Supreme Court of jurisdiction "in all the areas where it had interfered with the anticommunist program," a measure that Senator Lyndon B. Johnson maneuvered to oppose.
-Ultimately, Jenner's measure was tabled by a vote of 49-41.
+Ultimately, Jenner's measure was tabled by a vote of 49–41.

-A consistent opponent of American foreign aid and any involvement in foreign affairs, he opposed U.S. participation in the North Atlantic Treaty Organization. and other isolationist positions.
+A consistent opponent of American foreign aid and of any involvement in foreign affairs, he opposed U.S. participation in the North Atlantic Treaty Organization and had other isolationist positions.
 During his tenure, right-wingers wanted Jenner to run for president as a far-right third-party candidate.

 Jenner claimed that the United Nations had infiltrated the American educational system in 1952.

 In 1958, he did not seek re-nomination.